John Woods (logician)

-Woods is a Fellow of the Royal Society of Canada, life member of the Association of Fellows of the Netherlands Institute for Advanced Study, and President Emeritus of the University of Lethbridge.
+Woods was a Fellow of the Royal Society of Canada, life member of the Association of Fellows of the Netherlands Institute for Advanced Study, and President Emeritus of the University of Lethbridge.

+Life and career

-Woods' education includes a BA and MA in philosophy from the University of Toronto, and a 1965 PhD in philosophy from the University of Michigan where his adviser was Arthur Burks.
+Woods was born in Barrie, Ontario on 16 March 1937.
+His education included a BA and MA in philosophy from the University of Toronto, and a 1965 PhD in philosophy from the University of Michigan where his adviser was Arthur Burks.

-Together with Douglas N. Walton, Woods has authored a number of books and papers on fallacies.
+Together with Douglas N. Walton, Woods authored a number of books and papers on fallacies.
 According to Frans H. van Eemeren, who calls this body of work the Woods–Walton approach, this is "the most continuous and extensive post-Hamblin contribution to the study of fallacies".

-A festschrift honoring and discussing Woods' work was published in 2005 by the University of Toronto Press.
+A Festschrift honoring and discussing Woods' work was published in 2005 by the University of Toronto Press.
 The book includes respondeos of Woods to the various papers contained in the book and a profile of Woods in the form of an introduction written by Kent Peacock and Andrew Irvine.

+Woods died on 15 August 2024, at the age of 87.